Tips to Keep Your Employees without Having to Reskill After Hiring

 Celebrate Wins and Milestones

 Individual and team recognition is a strong motivator.
-You can do this in video meetings, or by creating what you call a “recognition” channel in your team’s system where members can celebrate each other’s successes.
+You can do this in virtual meetings, or by creating what you call a “recognition” channel in your team’s system where members can celebrate each other’s successes.
 Anything from finishing a large project to reaching personal milestones.
 “Regular recognition helps ensure that everyone feels appreciated and reinforces positive team spirit,” advises Skyler Khan, CEO at STAFT.

 Design a Distributed-Friendly Rewards Program